The Gifted (American TV series): Shared universe connections

 Donner explained in January 2017 that, unlike the previous X-Men television series Legion, this series "is much more a part of just the world in terms of there are mutants, mutants are hated ... you feel like you're here in the X-Men world".
 Despite this, the "cinematic universe will not worry about ... these TV worlds at all.
 [The films] will just continue in the way that they have been continuing".
 Nix added that the X-Men films "don't all line up perfectly.
 So it's not like I'm slavishly fitting myself into a particular slot [but] if you like that world and the world of the movies, there are definite nods to it, it definitely exists in the same general universe".

 Nix wanted to avoid repeating the connection between Agents of S.H.I.E.L.D. and the films of the Marvel Cinematic Universe by having a more general relationship, with existing characters from the films appearing in different ways in the series such as the new adaptation of Sentinels, mutant-hunting robots that have appeared in several of the films.
-Moyer stated in June 2017 that The Gifted would be set between Legion, in which mutants "are still largely not understood", and Logan, which sees the title character as one of the last mutants.
+Moyer stated in June 2017 that The Gifted would be set many years after Legion, in which mutants "are still largely not understood", but before Logan, which sees the title character as one of the last mutants.
 He added, "we definitely slot into a timeline, but as of yet, we're not allied.
 I think they have given themselves a lot of leeway in order to be able to go places, but we've enough story within our universe to propel us forward without having to do that."
 The next month, Nix noted that the film X-Men: Days of Future Past established multiple, different timelines or "streams" in the X-Men universe, and that the series would take advantage of those to avoid the films and comics and instead do "our own thing".
 He explained that in the series' "stream", the X-Men have disappeared, which is "not just [because] they're too expensive for television" and something that the show would explore.
-He soon called this one of the central mysteries of the series, and revealed that it is due to a "bit of a 9/11 event, that caused enormous social upheaval and a lot of hatred towards mutants."
+He soon called this one of the central mysteries of the series, and revealed that it is due to a "bit of a 9/11 event, that caused enormous social upheaval and a lot of hatred towards mutants".

 Broadcast

 The Gifted aired on Fox in the United States, with CTV acquiring the broadcast rights for Canada.
 The series launched in more than 183 countries on Fox, following its U.S. debut, using a "day-and-date launch" format.
+Both seasons of The Gifted were added to Disney+ on February 23, 2021.